summerxchen/Chen2026_Task-similarity-frontal-cortex/README.md

 ## Data structure

+Single-trial PSTHs for each session analyzed in this study have been deposited in Zenodo and are available upon reasonable request at https://doi.org/10.5281/zenodo.21335457

 All the Matlab code in this repository follows the data structure described below.

-Each '.mat' file contains the following variables:
+Each '.mat' file contains the following variables for a single recording session:

 - PSTHs: Peri-stimulus time histograms with dimensions units × time × trials.